 Additionally, a revocable trust does not help with reducing federal estate tax liability or inheritance taxes.
 Once the grantor dies, the assets in the trust become includable in the valuation of their estate for the estate taxes.
-Many people don't have to worry about this tax — only estates worth at least $11.4 million have to pay it when they pass assets to someone other than a surviving spouse.
+Many people don't have to worry about this tax — only estates worth at least $12.06 million in 2022 have to pay it when they pass assets to someone other than a surviving spouse.

 The difference between revocable and irrevocable trusts is that an irrevocable trust cannot be changed.
 The grantor of an irrevocable trust relinquishes all ownership and association with the trust, so once it’s created, the grantor can’t take back an asset or change the beneficiaries.
 In exchange for this rigid structure, the irrevocable trust offers some additional advantages, like asset protection.
 Revocable trusts become irrevocable trusts once the grantor dies, since the grantor is no longer available to consent to change or revoke the trust.